chulminy/Autonomous_Image_Localization/README.md

 **Display the result images in the paper**

 1. Clone (or download) the source code in Github into a directory of your choice (say, *baseFolder*).
+2. Make a folder of 'data' in *baseFolder*.
-2. Download and unzip 'Dataset1.zip' and place them in 'data' folder in *baseFolder*.
+2. Download files(and folders) in `dataset1` and place them in 'data' folder in *baseFolder*.
 3. Run `RunOutput.m`.

 **Do it your own images**